lisp-docs/process-dpans3r/md-files/chap-3.md

 Both **compile** and **compile-file** return three values, the second two indicating whether the source code being compiled contained errors and whether style warnings were issued.

 Some warnings might be deferred until the end of compilation.
-See **with-compilation-unit**. **3–28** Programming Language—Common Lisp
+See **with-compilation-unit**.